Published

 + DATABASE_URI=postgresql://<neon_user>:<neon_password>@<neon-host>/<neon_db>?sslmode=require

-Step 5: Quick smoke test (do this before deleting anything)
+Step 5: Quick smoke test (before cleanup)

 • Open the admin panel and confirm you can log in.